puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

-It is synchronous: it succeeds only after node is successfully installed it fails in other cases – **max-connection-attempts** is automatically set to value '1', if different value is not provided in RPC input.
+It is synchronous: it succeeds only after node is successfully installed it fails in other cases – **max-connection-attempts** is automatically set to value '1', if different value is not provided in RPC input or in database.

 Following sections provide deeper explanation of parameters needed for installation, along with example install requests.